makerdao/community/governance/votes/Executive Vote - December 9, 2022.md

 ### Onboard GNO-A as a New Vault Type

-As per this successful [governance poll](https://vote.makerdao.com/polling/QmUBoGiu), following this [recomendation](https://forum.makerdao.com/t/gno-collateral-onboarding-risk-evaluation/18820) from the [Risk Core Unit](https://mips.makerdao.com/mips/details/MIP39c2SP2), GNO-A will be onboarded to the Maker Protocol with the following parameters, if this executive proposal passes:
+As per this successful [governance poll](https://vote.makerdao.com/polling/QmUBoGiu), following this [recomendation](https://forum.makerdao.com/t/gno-collateral-onboarding-risk-evaluation/18820) from the [Risk Core Unit](https://mips.makerdao.com/mips/details/MIP39c2SP2), GNO-A will be onboarded to the Maker Protocol with the following parameters, if this executive proposal passes.

 #### Initial Vault Parameters